Why the Gmaven sync

 For example, you have a property with 10 vacant units.
 Those units are asking R190 / sqm gross rental.
 Your asking rental changes from R190 to R200 / sqm.

-Instead of you having to go into 10 individual units, and make 10 individual changes, the switch allows you to change it once, at the property level.
-And the switch updates all units.
+Instead of you having to go into 10 individual units, and make 10 individual changes, one by one, you change it once, at the property level.
+And the sync updates all 10 units (where gross rental at unit is marked to pull from parent) automatically.

 (And yes, we have solved for the challenge where some units have different values 🙂 please see more below).

-This switch doesn’t only work for asking gross and net rentals.
+This sync doesn’t only work for asking gross and net rentals.
 It applies to

 Another major benefit of the sync…

 You enter information at the property level.
 Then you create a new unit.
 You don’t want to re-enter that information on the unit.
 But you do want that unit to take on all of the property level’s information.
-The Gmaven sync does this for you, automatically.
+The Gmaven sync does this for you, automatically, on create.
 This automation brings unit create times down drastically.
 And improves the quality of your data.

 How it works